-The storage option also has selections for deleting all of the data logs stored on the unit, all of the signal lists stored on the unit, all of the audio files stored on the unit and all of the screenshots stored on the unit.
+The storage option also has selections for deleting all the data logs stored on the unit, all signal lists stored on the unit, all audio files stored on the unit, and all screenshots stored on the unit.
 The "All" option will delete all four types of files on the unit.

 Note: Once used storage reaches 90% of capacity, the user will be warned that storage is nearly full and the device will recommend that the user clean up.
-Once used storage reaches 99% of capacity, all operations that save data (such as screenshot, signal list, audio recording, etc.) will be disabled until some available storage is freed up, either through deleting files or moving to another storage medium (see 30).
+Once used storage reaches 99% of capacity, all operations that save data (such as screenshot, signal list, audio recording, etc.) will be disabled until some available storage is freed up, either through deleting files or moving to another storage medium (see page 27).